Professor and Chair, Department of Physics and Astronomy, SJSU

 Undergrad advising for Physics Majors

-I am the undergrad adviser for physics.
-Each semester, all physics majors (undergrads) will have to meet with me so that I can lift the advising hold on your account, and also we will talk about what your plans are and how things are going.
+Dr. Heindl is the undergrad adviser for physics.
+Each semester, all physics majors (undergrads) will have to meet with him so that he can lift the advising hold on your account, and also you can talk about what your plans are and how things are going.
 Click here for information about advising, etc.

 I conduct research in computational astrophysics.
 My research team is investigating the stability of planetary systems around low-mass main sequence stars.
 I am a co-investigator of the Virtual Planetary Laboratory, one of the NASA Astrobiology Institute lead teams.

-I have been teaching Physics 50 almost every semester for the past 11 years.
+Before I became ACting Chair in 2017, my teaching focused on Physics 50.
 This is the first course in calculus-based physics taken by students majoring in engineering, physics, chemistry, meteorology, math and computer science.
 I have previously taught the other courses in the 50 series, as well as upper division physics, astrophysics and astrobiology.
 I have focused on Physics 50 the last few years because it is the foundation upon which engineering and physical science degree programs are built.